jeffmikels/opensong-chord-server/README.md

 # opensong-chord-server

-This applicaton will take the data files from an OpenSong data directory and serve them to http clients.
+This applicaton will take the data files from an OpenSong data directory and serve them to http clients

 It includes a basic interface to be used for displaying chords and lyrics to musicians on a tablet, phone, or computer.

 It can access OpenSong files from the local filesystem or over WebDAV connection.

+## Planning Center Online Support (beta)

+Support is currently being added for serving songs and chord charts from Planning Center Services.
+Planning Center support is currently considered beta.
+You will need an app id and secret from the Planning Center developer portal to use this with Planning Center.

 ## installation